FarmBot-Docs/farmbot-genesis/v1.2/Extras/bom/electronics-and-wiring.md

 ---
 title: "Electronics and Wiring"
 slug: "electronics-and-wiring"
-excerpt: "Tech specs for the electronics and wiring in FarmBot Genesis"
+description: "Tech specs for the electronics and wiring in FarmBot Genesis"
 ---

 * toc